mjamesd/mjamesd/README.md

 - 👯 Version 1.0 was released on Oct.
 30th, 2021.

 ## Currently Learning...
- 🎉 I recently completed a full-stack web development bootcamp through the University of Washington.
+ 🎉 I recently completed a full stack web development certificate program through the University of Washington.
 I earned an A+ grade.

 📚 I am now independently learning more about React, teaching myself TypeScript, and reviewing coding algorithms in Javascript.